dxc-technology/online-devops-dojo/CONTRIBUTING.md

 ## Development Process

-Steps below illustrate how to work on a new Yellow Belt feature.
+Steps below illustrate how to work on a new DevOps Dojo feature.
 See [Katacoda and branches](#katacoda-and-branches) section for more details why the development is done directly on fork's `master`.

 1. Fetch latest changes from main repository: